jyutzler/Bridge-Systems/system.md

 Support Doubles are on through 2♠.

 ### Card-Showing Doubles
-In a competitive auction below game, a double is card-showing.
+In a competitive auction below game, a double is card-showing and major-oriented.
 Partner is requested to do something intelligent, such as:
   * Show secondary support for a previously bid suit
   * Rebid an extra-long or extra-strong suit
   * Bid a previously unbid four-card suit
   * Bid NT with at least one good stopper
   * Convert to penalty (usually with a decent four cards)

+### Competitive 2NT
+In a competitive auction below game, a 2NT bid is artificial (takeout) and minor-oriented.
+Partner is expected to bid the logical minor at the cheapest level.
+When 2NT is available as an artificial bid, a direct bid of a minor is invitational.

 ### Penalty Doubles
 A double is unequivocally for penalty in the following cases: